MySQL on Linux

 Secure MySQL Installation

-MySQL comes with a script that helps you secure the installation.
-Run the following command to start the script:
+MySQL includes a script that helps secure the installation:

 sudo mysql_secure_installation

-The script will guide you through the process of securing your MySQL installation.
-You can choose to set a root password, remove anonymous users, disallow root login remotely, and remove the test database.
+The script guides you through securing MySQL, including setting a root password, removing anonymous users, disallowing remote root login, and removing the test database.

 Useful MySQL Commands